metcalfc/core/README.md

-# core
+# Daytona Core
-Transforms any VM, local or cloud, into a standardized development environment.
+An Open Source command line tool that with a single command transforms any VM, local or cloud, into a secure, shareable and standardized development environment.